Art Intelligence Installation

 1: Ai (1) – tetericornis

-This 2tonne, enormus fallen limb from ancient Forest Blue Gum (E. tetericornis), in a far corner of the site, is scheduled removal for for H&S reasons.
+This 2tonne, enormous fallen limb from ancient Forest Blue Gum (E. tetericornis), in a far corner of the site, is scheduled removal for for H&S reasons.
 Hence we have decided to move it to the sloped bank site to form one of the initial site’s Art Intelligences Ai’s.
 This carefully placed fallen tree limb, will be set amongst the young, emergent trees already on site, to slowly become a home for insects, other creatures and seed spreading perching birds – supporting biodiversity in its own unique way – becoming in effect a low cost low rent housing for a myriad of future species.
-This addition of additional current and future carbon and nutrients to the emerging forest – a site currently missing the richness of a forest floor or any real form of shading – will also feed the regenerating ground, and encourage development of mychorizzal networks – whilst also providing shelter, food, and habitat for a variety of creatures.
+This addition of additional current and future carbon and nutrients to the emerging forest – a site currently missing the richness of a forest floor or any real form of shading – will also feed the regenerating ground, and encourage development of mycorrhizal networks – whilst also providing shelter, food, and habitat for a variety of creatures.
 In otherwords – it will be a gift to the ecosystem.”

 Consistent with the idea of an Ai – it will thus become embedded within the forest site, compatible with, & allied with the profound, natural intelligences of the forest’s (meta-artwork) as it repairs and re-grows.
 As a hybrid, dramatic installation will ‘evolve with’ and ‘learn from’ the forest whilst directly benefitting its growth.
 Furthermore such a dramatic structure has the capacity to evoke awe and encourage public engagement with the forest’s processes of intelligent natural regrowth through its physical presence.